I provide private guided snowshoe walking in the 3 Valleys ski resorts in the heart of the French Alps.

-You are very much in control, with the final choice of walk is normally made in discussion with yourself and on the current snow and weather conditions.
+You are very much in control, with the final choice of walk being made in discussion with yourself and based on the current snow and weather conditions.

 The snowshoe walks are chosen and adapted to your needs rather than following a fixed route or weekly programme.

 I personally guide the snowshoe walks, except on the rare occasions I’m unwell.

 I am a highly experienced and qualified International Mountain Leader / Accompagnateur en Montagne and have lived in the French Alps since 2005.
 Find out more …

 The great advantage is tapping into my local knowledge.
 I’ve been guiding snowshoe walks in the 3 Valleys since 2005.
 I can and will get you “off the beaten track” as much as possible to places that are not shown on any resort map.

 - Individuals, couples, families, groups of friends.
 It’s a great option for work colleagues as everyone can snowshoe together.